 It is the policy of North Ayrshire Council that pupils should not leave the school grounds at interval.
-S1 pupils should remain also remain in the school at lunchtime.
+S1 pupils should also remain in the school at lunchtime.
+This will be reviewed in advance of the Christmas holidays.
 Parents should encourage their children to follow these expectations in the interests of safety.